 If the Collaborative case concludes successfully, the attorney must remain in his or her Collaborative role in case the clients reconvene the Collaborative Process.
 If the case terminates unsuccessfully, the attorney is prohibited from representing the client in court or in any other matter related to the Collaborative matter, except for emergencies as provided in the UCLA.

 As long as the attorney remains in his or her Collaborative role, the Collaborative lawyer can continue representation in the same matter if the parties return to Collaborative Law for future resolution.
 The Collaborative attorney may also represent the client in any future matter unrelated to the parties’ Collaborative matter, including litigation on unrelated matters.
 D.C.
 Code §§ 16-4002(14), 16-4009(a); Md.
 R. 17-506; MD RPC 1.9(a); D.C.
-RPC 1.9; VA RPC 1.9(a).
+RPC 1.9; VA CODE §20-168, VA RPC 1.9(a).
 The UCLA defines “related to a collaborative matter” as “involving the same parties, transaction or occurrence, nucleus of operative fact, dispute, claim, or issue as the collaborative matter.”
 D.C.
-Code § 16-4002(14); MD CJP § 3-2001(n).
+Code § 16-4002(14); MD CJP § 3-2001(n), VA CODE §20-168.

 In the event that a Collaborative case terminates unsuccessfully, the attorney is prohibited from representing the client with respect to matters which are the same or related to the Collaborative matter.
 With respect to related matters, the Collaborative attorney cannot represent the client in any process other than the Collaborative process, resumption of the Collaborative Process, uncontested hearings, consent orders, or limited representation in emergency protective litigation during a Collaborative process in UCLA jurisdictions, as discussed below.
 D.C.
 Code § 16-4009; Md.
-R. 17-506.
+R. 17-506, VA CODE §20-175.
 This restriction as to the attorney’s future representation extends to the attorney’s firm.
 D.C.
 Code § 16-4009(b); Md.
 R. 17-506(b)(2); see also MD RPC 1.9(b); D.C.
-RPC 1.10; VA RPC 1.9(b).
+RPC 1.10; VA CODE §20-175, VA RPC 1.9(b).
+Note that Virginia has a limited exception for the firm to continue to represent a Collaborative client if the client qualifies for free representation based on income and the original Collaborative attorney is isolated.
+VA CODE §20-176.

 This prohibition should not be interpreted to bar parties and their counsel from agreeing to adapt the Collaborative model to their specific needs, such as mediation or settlement negotiation, provided that they continue to be bound by the core principles of the collaborative participation agreement.
 Note that, in the event that the Collaborative Process is adapted, it would be wise to revise the engagement agreements and possibly the participation agreement to reflect the new format if it is inconsistent with the previously executed retainer and participation agreements.